lawnjelly/godot-lportal/README.md

 _Feel free to leave suggestions / feature requests on the issue tracker, especially regarding ease of use._

 ## Current status
+I am currently working on the (optional) external baked lightmap workflow - exporting levels to blender for uvmapping and lightmapping.

 The first demo tutorial (see above) is now working with the internal godot baked lightmap workflow.
 It shows registering dynamic objects (DOBs), loading and unloading levels.

 Dynamic lights are now working, both global (directional lights) and local (omnis and spotlights):\